rmedinahu/rmedinahu.github.io/cs345/course-info/2017-spring-345-schedule.md

 #### Topics
 - classes and objects in python
 - object oriented design
-- case study: file system hierarchy and recursion
+- file reading and basic data processing with objects and json

 ---